Nolan Jones Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies and Nolan Jones (.432 slugging percentage over his past 10 games, including one homer), battle starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.
+Nolan Jones, with a slugging percentage of .417 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Atlanta Braves, with Darius Vines on the mound, August 30 at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Braves.
+He had a hitless showing in his last game (0-for-3) against the Braves.

 Nolan Jones Game Info & Props vs. the Braves